", then crawl, but by all means, keep moving.” "

 “If you can’t fly, then run.
 If you can’t run, then walk.
 If you can’t walk, then crawl, but by all means, keep moving.” ~ Dr. Martin Luther King, Jr.

 This year we will embark on an incredible journey together!
 Through literature and writing, we will explore new worlds, travel to unexpected locations, and meet some unforgettable characters!
 This journey will include short stories, poetry, and novels, as well as non-fiction writing.
 Hopefully, we will find something that everyone enjoys reading and writing.

 In addition to exploring the written word, we will also learn about the importance of social-emotional wellness.
 Specifically, we will stress Sixteen Habits of Success that are vital to a well-rounded and rewarding life.
-Every two weeks, I will highlight one of these Sixteen Habits of Success.
 They include:

 – GROWTH MINDSET